leouieda/nene/README.md

 > Can't enough of that <a href="https://jekyllrb.com/">Jekyll</a>?
 > Then Nēnē is probably not for you.

-Static website generators seem to be the favourite pass time of developers procrastinating on other more important projects.
+Static website generators seem to be the favourite pastime of developers procrastinating on other more important projects.
 So of course, I had to make my own!